PAPERS, PRE-PRINTS, REVIEWS

 PDF Abstract on Medline Supporting Info.
 Sherratt lab Grainge lab

-FtsK is a bacterial motor protein that pumps DNA, so that each daughter cell receives
+FtsK is a bacterial motor protein that pumps DNA, so that each daughter cell receives one

-through crash-testing how the different active sites in a ring coordinate their firing.
+testing how the different active sites in a ring coordinate their firing.

 Spontaneous Intermolecular Amide Bond Formation between Side Chains for Irreversible Peptide Targeting.